 Standard chain lengths for pendants, are 16 and 18 inches.
 If you like a short chain and/or are of a slim or standard frame 16″ is a good length.
 If you prefer a chain that lets pendants sit a little bit lower, perhaps to go over tops, then an 18 inch is a good bet.
 20″ is also gaining popularity and is a good length for most people.
 It tends to sit far enough down on the chest to go outside of tops etc.

 I offer certain pendants on longer chains such as 20″, 24″ and 30-34″.
 If you need a different length I can usually sort that out too, so just contact me.

 Also, remember that chains are quite often interchangeable, so if you see a chain that you prefer do ask, and chances are I can help.

 Rings come in whole and half sizes and different countries/continents have different size systems.
-There is the UK system, the US, the Asian etc.
+There is the UK system, the European, the US, the Asian etc.

 Alternatively you can send for a simple plastic ring sizer that I will post to you.
 This can be an easy way of getting the size right, but is not always fool proof.

 I sometimes send ring shanks to my customers to try on and make sure they fit, before I set stones etc. Sometimes it is not possible to re-size a finished ring, and this is especially the case with stone set rings.
 Always make double sure that you are ordering the right size and if in doubt do let me know so I can help.

 When you choose your size, either go for your normal size which means you can wear them individually, but you will have to put them on 1 by 1 or 2 at a time to wear the whole stack.
 This is because a wider ring fits smaller due to the width of the band.
 If you plan to always wear them together and would prefer to put the whole stack on in one go, size up a half, or one size.
 Do bear in mind that this can sometimes mean the the individual rings can spin around on the finger.